-From French escargot recipes to Greek favorites like bourbouristi (popping fried snails), all recipes involving fresh snails require the primary ingredient be cleaned and prepared for cooking.
+From French escargot recipes to Greek favorites like bourbouristi (popping fried snails), all recipes involving fresh snails require the primary ingredient to be cleaned and prepared for cooking.
 Fortunately, cleaning fresh snails for cooking is a relatively simple process.

 Although snails are typically associated with France, Greece boasts about 700 different species of snails throughout the entire country and love eating them!
 In fact, on the first Saturday of every August, the town of Vlaheronitisa on the Greek island of Crete holds a Snail Festival where residents and visitors alike can eat as many of the local garden snails as they desire.